evanthegrayt/vim-noteworthy/README.md

 # remember this
 ```

-Note that you can use `l:file` and `l:title`, which will resolve to the full
+Note that you have access to the variables `l:file` and `l:title`, which will
-file path to the current note, and the base file name with extension removed and
+resolve to the full file path to the current note, and the base file name,
-underscores replaced by spaces, respectively.
-In other words, if the current
+upper-case, with extension removed and underscores replaced by spaces,
+respectively.
+In other words, if the current library is `/Users/me/notes`, and
-library is `/Users/me/notes`, and the note is `things_to_remember.md`, then
-`l:file` would resolve to `/Users/me/notes/things_to_remember.md`, and `l:title`
+the note is `things_to_remember.md`, then `l:file` would resolve to
-would resolve to `things to remember`.
+`/Users/me/notes/things_to_remember.md`, and `l:title` would resolve to `THINGS
+TO REMEMBER`.

 ### Commands
 Create or edit a note with `:Note [subject...]`.
 The `subject` will be used as